zapier/visual-builder/docs/_docs/triggers.md

 Most Zapier triggers run when new items are added to an app, database, project, or file.
 Some apps also include update triggers that run whenever an item is updated in the app, which is useful to help users keep data up to date across apps using Zapier.

 To create a "new item" trigger, use an API endpoint that lists items in an array sorted in reverse chronological order.
 These are typically the most common API endpoints to read data from a platform.
 If your API lists items in a different order by default, but allows for sorting, include an order or sorting field in your API call.
+This is important so that the newest records are returned on the [first page of results.](https://platform.zapier.com/docs/dedupe)

 To create an "updated item" trigger, use an API endpoint that lists all items, both new and updated, or an endpoint that lists only updated items.
-Zapier needs a composite `id` field that changes whenever the item is updated (ideally `z.hash('md5', item.id + item.updated_at)`), so subsequent updates aren't be filtered out by Zapier's deduper.
+Zapier needs a [composite `id` field](https://platform.zapier.com/docs/dedupe#custom-or-multiple-id-fields) that changes whenever the item is updated (ideally `z.hash('md5', item.id + item.updated_at)`), so subsequent updates aren't be filtered out by Zapier's deduper.
 Again, this endpoint should return an array of items in reverse chronological order, preferably by recency of update.
 Be sure to include details in your trigger description that lets users know which updates will run this trigger.

 # How to Add a New Trigger to a Zapier Integration